Editor's Note: Apple has released a new version of this laptop. See our full MacBook Pro 14-inch 2023 review with M2 Pro

-The Apple MacBook Pro 2021 (14-inch) is an important laptop.
+The Apple MacBook Pro 2021 (14-inch) is still an important laptop.
 And that's not only because of what it has but also for what it erases.
 The marquee features start with the M1 Pro chip, a seriously super-charged upgrade over the M1 chips that upped speeds and battery life last year.

-Then, there's the new Liquid Retina XDR displays, which offer improved contrast and refresh rates.
-Apple's also brought MagSafe charging — a safer way to refuel — back to the MacBook Pro.
+Then, there is the Liquid Retina XDR display, which offers improved contrast and refresh rates.
+Apple has also brought MagSafe charging — a safer way to refuel — back to the MacBook Pro.

 As for what we're happy to see gone?
 Apple's shrunk the MacBook Pro display bezels down significantly (though it found a notch that caused trouble underneath) and thrown out the Touch Bar.
-Both of these changes would have been applause lines had Apple had revealed this laptop to the public and not on a live stream.
+Both of these changes would have been applause lines had Apple revealed this laptop to the public and not on a live stream.

 On top of that, we've got an HDMI port and an SD memory reader, two ports that the MacBook Pro hasn't had since 2015.
 So, this MacBook Pro 2021 (14-inch) review will show not just why this is one of the best laptops around, but a true return to form for the MacBook Pro.